 The disposition of a large amount of material – more than the routine archival weeding of duplicates and non-archival documents – requires notifying your supervisor who will review the materials with you and complete a Disposition Notice, which is a recommendation to the Registrar who provides the final approval and signature.
 The Registrar will decide the best way to dispose of the materials, which could include returning to the donor.

-At all processing levels, you should try to identify materials that contain personally identifiable information (PII) or are highly sensitive.
-These might include medical records, social security records, tax records, contracts, and other legal or financial documents that contain social security numbers or financial account numbers.
-Some of these items are not archival and can be disposed of as routine weeding, or turned over to the Registrar for return to the donor.
+At all processing levels, you should try to identify materials that contain Personally Identifiable Information (PII) or other sensitive information.
+Some of these items are not archival and can be disposed of as routine weeding or turned over to the Registrar for return to the donor.
 Some documents may have archival value, and the personally identifiable information should be redacted.
-Our procedure is to photocopy the document, mark out the personal information on the photocopy, and replace the original with the photocopy.
-The originals are removed and stored in a separate folder or box that will be closed to researchers.
+This action should be discussed with your supervisor.

 Note: Contractors should weed, but not dispose of the materials.
-Contractors should set aside these materials and an Archives' staff person will dispose of them.
+Contractors should set aside these materials and a staff person will dispose of them.

-If you have material to transfer to the AA/PG library, please contact the library before bringing over the materials at AAPGLibrary@si.edu.
+If you have material to transfer to the AA/PG library, please contact the library before bringing over the materials.
 You can bring materials to the library on a cart, or they can also come over and review the material in your office if you have questions about what can be transferred.
 They will accept:

 Minimal Processing: it is recommended to interleave personal photographs dating before 1950.
 Additionally, photographs that are deteriorated (such as early color photographs), damaged, or particularly significant should also be interleaved.
 Photographs of works of art, copy prints, and bulk sets of photographs should not be interleaved.
 Interleaving may be necessary for photographs that are included in folders of mixed material to protect them from highly acidic documents such as newspapers, telegrams, or thermograph paper.